uber/AutoDispose/MAINTAINING_WEBSITE.md

 # Maintaining Documentation Website

 The [documentation website](https://uber.github.io/AutoDispose/) is built using [MkDocs](https://squidfunk.github.io/mkdocs-material/).
 This requires you to install python to deploy the website.
+MkDocs supports Python versions 2.7, 3.4, 3.5, 3.6, 3.7.

 ## Overview